SeunAjao/FakeNewsClassifier/README.md

 **References**

+Ajao, O., Bhowmik, D. and Zargari, S., 2018, July.
+Fake news identification on twitter with hybrid cnn and rnn models.
+In Proceedings of the 9th international conference on social media and society (pp. 226-230).

 Zubiaga, A., Liakata, M. and Procter, R., 2016.
 Learning reporting dynamics during breaking news for rumour detection in social media. arXiv preprint arXiv:1610.07363.

 CBC News.
 2014.
 "Ottawa shooting: A day of chaos leaves soldier, gunman dead." https://www.cbc.ca/news/politics/ottawa-shooting-a-day-of-chaos-leaves-soldier-gunman-dead-1.2808710